| |

 So Where Does This Leave Us?

 In a way, it would be comforting if we could say that one thing, without a doubt, consistently caused people to kill - because at least then we would know and could take action.
 If roleplaying games could be proven to be the primary cause of a significant amount of violence, we could stop making them and expect to see a drastic drop in youth crime.
-Less kids would kill themselves.
-Less kids would kill others.
-Less families would suffer.
+Fewer kids would kill themselves or others.
+Fewer families would suffer.
 It would be such an easy answer and would save people some of the worst pain we can feel.
-Except that I'm willing to wager most violent kids have never been exposed to roleplaying games and most kids who are exposed do not violently lash out.
-There are too many other factors to youth crime that take precedence: poverty, drugs, gangs, family abuse, and so on.
-And then there's the fact that, despite the giant, young market for roleplaying, trading card, and video games - all of which have been duly vilified - juvenile crime has been on the decline.
-The University of Virginia Youth Violence Project uses FBI data to show that juvenile arrests for homicide have been steadily dropping since the early 1990s and a further look at FBI crime data shows that juveniles are being arrested less across the board.
+Except that most violent kids have probably never been exposed to roleplaying games, and most kids who are exposed do not violently lash out.

 In the end, there are no easy answers - but there are easy condemnations.